Osterneck/Shadow-Law-Quotient/README.md

 **Shannon, C. E. (1948).** A mathematical theory of communication. *Bell System Technical Journal*, 27(3), 379–423.

-see publicly-avaialbe research-project paper for full reference-list.
+[see publicly-available research-project paper for full reference-list.]

 ---